 One of the first steps after shut down of any nuclear facility is the so-called "post operational clean out".
-Among other things, this involves flushing of pipe work and vessels to remove as much contamination as possible.
-The resulting physical and radiological state of a facility will then influence the decommissioning strategy particularly if it remains highly contaminated or if its physical structure is in a poor state and likely to deteriorate.
+Amongst other things, this involves flushing of pipe work and vessels to remove as much contamination as possible.
+The residual physical and radiological state of a facility will then influence the strategy for decommissioning it, particularly if it remains highly contaminated or if its physical structure is in a poor state and likely to deteriorate.
 In such a situation early action might be necessary for securing its safety.
 Hence both physical and radiological characterisations are essential inputs.